Vlad-Pischaeff/tebox/README.md

-# Websites online helper based on redux-toolkit, rtk-query, react-hook-form, with automatic renewal jwt
+# Websites online helper based on redux-toolkit, rtk-query, react-hook-form, with automatic renewal jwt, Service Worker with WebSocket supply on client side.

 ## To run

-- before starting the program, make sure that you have installed lerna and yarn
+- before starting the program, make sure that you have installed lerna
 ```sh
 npm i -g lerna
 ```